Agnimandur/Red-Crab-Inn-Bot/README.md

 #### $reaper
 An admin can type $reaper to create a reaper channel in your discord server.
-The following commands only work in the #reaper channel.
+The following commands only work in the #reaper or #reaper-discussion channel.

 <br/>